Von Roll Holding: Monorail

 Von Roll MkIII Sydney Monorail which closed in 2013.

 The Mk II and Mk III monorail automated people mover (APM) systems were installed in a variety of locations before the technology was sold to Adtranz (later Bombardier), which continues to supply the parts for the monorail systems.

 AirTrain Newark opened in 1996 and is a Von Roll system.
 The AirTrain Newark system was extended to connect with Amtrak and NJ Transit in 2001.
+The current system is expected to be fully replaced by 2030.

 The monorail cars at Alton Towers theme park in England were built for Expo 86 in Vancouver, British Columbia, Canada.

 Von Roll also manufactured the old Sentosa Monorail in Sentosa Island, Singapore, in 1982, which closed down in March 2005.

 The Jurong Bird Park Panorail in Jurong Bird Park, Singapore is a four-car straddle-beam monorail that began operation in 1991 and ceased operations in 2012.

 Australia has had a total of four Von Roll Monorail systems, all of which are now retired.
 For example, a Von Roll MkII system at Sea World theme park on the Gold Coast (first monorail in Australia which opened in 1986).
 A MkIII Monorail system in nearby Broadbeach linking Oasis Shopping Centre to Jupiter's Hotel & Casino opened in 1989, but closed on 29 January 2017 due to life-expired equipment and declining patronage.
 Another MkIII Monorail system, the Sydney Monorail, operated in Australia linking the City Centre to Darling Harbour, began operation on 21 July 1988 and due to a lack of spare parts it ceased operation on 30 June 2013.
 A MkII Monorail system was also in operation during World Expo 88 held in Brisbane, Australia, with a loop around the expo site at Southbank.
 After Expo it was dismantled and three of the four trains were sold back to Von Roll for use at Europa-Park in Germany; the fourth train and some of the track was sold to Sea World.